 I encourage you to minimize your impact on the environment while enjoying yourself to the fullest.
 If we all leave our environment better after each visit, a vast improvement can be made.
 Whether I’m hiking, fishing, paddling, or walking our dog around the block, I pick up a little trash in hopes of a better tomorrow.

 However you choose to better our world, I commend you!
-We all want future generations to have the enjoyment of our natural resources.
+We all want future generations to enjoy our natural resources.

 The benefits of fly fishing are many.
 Few activities are both thrilling and relaxing, include exercise, allow mental restoration, and provide a connection with nature, family, friends, and loved ones.

 Want added joy from your fly fishing weekend?
 Combine it with camping.
 They go hand-in-hand.
-If you aren’t catching and releasing, it’s a perfect time to cook up you catch.
+If you aren’t catching and releasing, it’s a perfect time to cook up your catch.